 When anonymous concerns are made, communication takes place in the same app through anonymous messages, whereas if concerns are raised openly or in confidence, staff provide their email address and telephone number as a method of communication.

 The SpeakUp app was initially used in a pilot project with 300 staff and it has recently been rolled out to all 11,000 employees at UHCW.
+In September 2022 the App won an Award for Excellence in Communication from Health Tech News.

 She also says that there has been an increase in contacts and telephone calls, providing evidence that the role of the Guardian is being further known across the organisation.